austin-owensby/AdventOfCode/ReadMe.md

 ## Quick Start
 1. Run the Program (See [Setup](#setup) below)
 1. (Optional) Create a Cookie.txt file to enable puzzle input/submission (See [Puzzle Helper](#puzzle-helper) below)
-1. (Optional) Make the `import-input-file` API call to get your input for the day you're trying to solve (See [API](#post-apiimport-input-file) below)
+1. (Optional) Make the `import-input-file` API call or use the equivalent in the console app to get your input for the day you're trying to solve (See [API](#post-apiimport-input-file) below)
 1. Code your solution in one of the Service files
-1. Make the `run-solution` API call and optionally submit the solution (See [API](#get-apirun-solution) below)
+1. Make the `run-solution` API call or use the equivalent in the console app and optionally submit the solution (See [API](#get-apirun-solution) below)

 ## Setup
 1. If not already installed, install [.NET 8.0 SDK](https://dotnet.microsoft.com/en-us/download)
 1. Run the program
+   - You have 2 options, either as a Web API with endpoints you can hit or a console app
-   - If using Visual Studio or VSCode, use the play button to build and run the code
+   - If using Visual Studio or VSCode, use the play button to build and run the code after selecting your desired startup method
    - If using a CLI, run `dotnet run` from the repo's base folder
+   - If using the console app, you will be prompted for inputs, you can bypass these by setting default values in the `Console/Program.cs` file.
-1. Run API calls
+1. Run API calls (Only needed if running the Wbe API project)
    - You can use [Swagger](https://swagger.io/), an API documentation and execution library, to execute the API calls, or use your own tool to call to the API
    - Visual Studio
       - The browser should open Swagger by default, to change this behavior, update the `Properties/launchSettings.json`